 IMAX.COM

-Differentiating themselves in a difficult landscape where streaming rules and bearing the torch of the magic of movies in the theatre into the future.
+Helping IMAX stand out in a crowded landscape where streaming dominates and carry the magic of the theatrical experience into the future.

 Problems to Solve